Nolte: How's that Second Amendment Looking Now, Democrats?

 Seriously, what did you think was going to happen as 1) your Democrats championed Antifa, while at the same time 2) your Democrats used a plague as an excuse to release violent criminals, while 3) your Democrats manipulated your bigotry towards Rural America to convince you to disarm yourself?

-You’re neighborhood is now filled with criminals, the Democrats you voted are telling the police not to do anything, and you’re surrounded by marauders with no way to protect yourself.KTTV FOX 11
+Your neighborhood is now filled with criminals, the Democrats you voted for hoodwinked you into not buying a firearm, and you’re surrounded by marauders with no way to protect yourself.KTTV FOX 11

 How’s that Right to Bear Arms looking now, Sunshine?